kellykim831/Responsive_Portfolio/README.md

 # Responsive_Portfolio

-Building the responsive portfolio project was challenging.
-Using Bootstrap, I did my best to create a responsive design which ensures that web applications render well on a variety of devices and window or screen sizes.
-The responsive portfolio is our very own personalized website.
+The responsive portfolio was an interesting and challenging project to create a responsive design that renders well on a variety of devices and window or screen sizes.
+Using Bootstrap's amazing components, I did my best to create my responsive portfolio site.
 Each section on the site will help the audience get to know a little bit more about me.
 The about me page features a summary about my life and my interests.
-The portfolio section gives a quick view of the projects that I have completed by the end of this course.
+The portfolio section will give a quick view of the projects that I will have completed by the end of this course.
 Lastly, the contact page provides a section for anyone interested in my work to contact me by leaving a message.
-I'm excited for this site to express the skills that I hold and to feature all of my work by the end of this program.
+I'm excited for this site to showcase all of my work by the end of this program.

 ## Process
-Getting started on my responsive portfolio was a fun challenge!
+Getting started on my responsive portfolio was a great way for me to practice building a website!
 I feel satisfied on how each section came out.
-Below is a little snippet of my about me:
+Below is a little snippet of how my about me page looks:

 ![Image](screenshot8.png)

-Creating a code for the about me was an arduous task.
-I was debating if I should combine a card with a grid to create that specific layout, but in the end after trial and error it came out alright.
-I took a piece of a code from a card component and wrapped it around the grid code to create the white box.
-Here's how it turned out:
+Creating a code for the about me section was an arduous task.
+I was debating if I should combine a card code along with a grid system to create a specific layout, but in the end after trial and error the combination of the codes came out alright.
+I took a piece of a code from a card component and wrapped it around the grid code to create the white box pictured above.
+Here's what the code looks like:

 ![Image](screenshot3.png)